JoaoLucindo/MicrosoftFlow-LogicAppsAzure/README.md

 ![Create Flow](https://github.com/JoaoLucindo/MicrosoftFlow-LogicAppsAzure/blob/master/7.png)
 ## 8) HTTP GET URL

-Then copy and save the HTTP GET URL.
-Ela será na forma:
+Then copy and save the HTTP GET URL:

 ``https://prod-32.westus.logic.azure.com:443/workflows/<ID>/triggers/manual/paths/invoke?api-version=2016-06-01&sp=%2Ftriggers%2Fmanual%2Frun&sv=1.0&sig=<ID>``

 ![HTTP GET URL](https://github.com/JoaoLucindo/MicrosoftFlow-LogicAppsAzure/blob/master/8.png)

-Preparação do Hardware
+Hardware Setup
 ------------
-## 1) Montagem do Circuito
+## 1) Building a Circuit on Breadboard

-Monte o circuito, conforme a figura abaixo.
+Build the circuit like the one shown below.

 ![Circuito](https://github.com/JoaoLucindo/MicrosoftFlow-LogicAppsAzure/blob/master/MicrosoftFlow-LogicApps-Button-Frittzing%20Project_bb.png)

-Implementação do Software
+Software
 ------------

-A placa de desenvolvimento NodeMCU pode ser programa em Lua, ou em C++ utilizando a IDE Arduino.
-Nesse tutorial será utilizado a IDE Arduino.
+The ESP8266 NodeMcu comes with a firmware that lets you program the chip with the Lua scripting language.
+But if you are already familiar with the Arduino way of doing things, you can also use the Arduino IDE to progam the ESP.
+In this tutorial we'll use the Arduino IDE.

-## Preparação da IDE Arduino
+## IDE Arduino setup

 ###### 1) Package ESP8266

-Faça o download da [IDE](https://www.arduino.cc/en/Main/Software), e a instale.
+Download the [IDE](https://www.arduino.cc/en/Main/Software), and install.
 Abra a IDE e em File -> Preferences, no campo "Additional Boards Manager URLs" insira a URL ``http://arduino.esp8266.com/stable/package_esp8266com_index.json`` e clique em OK.
 Após esses passos será iniciado o Download dos itens necessários para a programação do NodeMCU.
 Quando finalizar o download, reinicie a IDE.

 ![NodeMCU_IDE](https://github.com/JoaoLucindo/MicrosoftFlow-LogicAppsAzure/blob/master/9.png)